edthedev/edthedev.github.io/resume/index.md

 - Led requirements gathering and analysis to make build, buy, or open source adoption decisions, leading to roughly $250,000.00 in recurring annual savings.
 - Led successful custom software implementations that added another $1 million new revenue in 2018.

-### January 2017 - August 2018: Programming Team Lead at Busey Bank, Champaign, IL
+### Lead Developer and Manager of Software Development at Busey Bank, Champaign, IL | January 2017 - August 2018

 - Managed 3 full time software developer direct reports.
 - Collaborated with security, infrastructure, operations and sales teams to improve custom software product offerings.
 - Provided mentorship, collaboration and support for the emering data practitioners as the organization grew from $3.7 billion in 2015 managed assets to $7.9 billion in 2017.

-### July 2015  - January 2017: Senior IT Programmer at Busey Bank, Champaign, IL
+### Senior Software Developer at Busey Bank, Champaign, IL | July 2015 - January 2017:

  - Guided projects through the software development life-cycle, including requirements, implementation, delivery, testing and maintenance.
  - Recognized as a key contributor in the integration of Pulaski Bank infrastructure.
  - Presented technology training at local conferences as part of the First Busey commitment to building our community.

-### November  2011 - July 2015: Lead Software Developer at Office of the CIO, Technology Services at University of Illinois, Urbana-Champaign, IL
+### Lead Developer and Manager of Software Development at Office of the CIO, Technology Services at University of Illinois, Urbana-Champaign, IL | November 2011 - July 2015

-Lead Software Developer Responsibilities
+ - Managed 5 full time software developers.
+ - Regularly met one one one with developers to provide feedback and guidance.
  - Researched, tested, prototyped, documented, and presented technology stack improvements for the Office of the CIO Software Architecture Management Office.
+ - Author of the Office of the CIO, Technology Services (CITES) Software Engineering Risk Knowledge Base (2012).
+ - Collaborated with the Linux systems team to ensure support for core solution technologies.
  - Worked with the identity management team to analyze improvements to our provisioning, authentication and authorization solution architectures.
- - Collaborated with the Linux systems team to ensure support for core solution technologies.
  - Trained team members in Linux, version control, Light-weight Directory Access Protocol (LDAP), web application frameworks, and deployment technologies.
- - Author of the Office of the CIO, Technology Services (CITES) Software Engineering Risk Knowledge Base (2012).
  - Retired a tightly integrated, but out of date, authentication system (UIUC Bluestem) to improve campus Cybersecurity posture.
- - Produced integrations to maintain a consistent identity record across three campuses.

-Interim Manager Responsibilities

- - Managed 5 full time software developers.
- - Regularly met one one one with developers to provide feedback and guidance.
- - Proactively communicated context for upcoming organizational changes.

-### July 2010 - November 2011: Senior Software Developer at the Office of the CIO, Technology Services at University of Illinois, Urbana-Champaign, IL
+### Senior Software Developer and Cybersecurity Engineer at the Office of the CIO, Technology Services at University of Illinois, Urbana-Champaign, IL | July 2010 - November 2011

-Senior Software Developer Responsibilities

  - Developed applications for the Office of Privacy and Information Assurance.
  - Mentored junior team members within the Software Development Group and the Office of Privacy and Information Assurance.
  - Ensured applications comply with W3C and FAE accessibility guidelines.

-Application Security Engineer Responsibilities

  - Authored the Office of the CIO Software Development Group Standard Security Practices (2011).
  - Wrote and presented security training for campus IT professionals (2010-2013).
  - Established the Office of Privacy and Information Assurance Web Application Vulnerability Scanning Service (2011).
  - Provided recommendations to campus stakeholders based on vulnerability scan results (2011 - 2013).
  - Served as a subject matter expert for Software Development Group authentication and authorization practices and technologies.

-### March 2007 - June 2010: Software Developer at Technology Services at University of Illinois, Urbana-Champaign, IL
+### Software Developer and Cybersecurity Engineer at Technology Services at University of Illinois, Urbana-Champaign, IL | March 2007 - June 2010:

  - Developed applications for the Office of Privacy and Information Assurance.
  - Author of a weekly series of Secure Software Development articles for campus IT professionals (2008 - 2013).